 Students are not guaranteed to be assigned a work-study job.
 It is necessary to express your desire and intention informally with each supervisor, who has the authority to accept or decline.
-If a student is selected for the job, he will not receive wages but will be expected to fulfill 100 hours per semester at this job.
-The 100 hours qualifies a student for a lower room and board rate.
+A work study job qualifies a student for a lower room and board rate.